scullyio/scully/docs/Reference/utilities/prism-js.md

 > ## NOTE: Scully supports Prism now natively, see [marked](../plugins/built-in-plugins/md.md)

 [Prism](https://prismjs.com/) is a lightweight, extensible syntax highlighter that can be used when working with code blocks in markdown files in blog posts.
+It is already utilized by Scully's markdown plugin, but if you want to use it in your own code, this page will explain how to add it.

 It is possible to define a language for the code to be used in the Scully code like this: